Prisma Client extensions

 You can associate a single extension, or multiple extensions, with an extended client.
 Learn more about multiple extensions.

-You can share your Prisma Client extensions with other Prisma users, and import Prisma Client extensions developed by other users into your Prisma project.
+You can share your Prisma Client extensions with other Prisma ORM users, and import Prisma Client extensions developed by other users into your Prisma ORM project.

 Extended clients